 All Summer Enrichment sites are closed on the following holidays during the summer:

 - Independence Day (Tuesday, July 4, 2023)

 In light of the COVID-19 pandemic and associated public health orders, AYS reserves the right to review and adjust any programming, activities, field trips, or policy to ensure AYS programs are as safe as possible.
 Any updates or changes will be determined by consulting appropriate health professionals and government agencies.
 Decisions will be communicated to parents.

-At Summer Enrichment, kids will try new activities, make discoveries, and learn through a variety of experiences!
-Throughout the summer kids will go on field trips to local attractions, either virtually or in person, depending on COVID-19 restrictions.
+At Summer Days, kids will try new activities, make discoveries, and learn through a variety of experiences!
+Throughout the summer kids will go on field trips to local attractions, either virtually or in person, depending on potential restrictions.
 Kids will participate in active games and hands-on projects, while having fun with friends.
 All AYS staff members are first-aid certified and pass thorough background checks.